Import Data To Excel With Power Query! [2 Step-By-Step Examples]

 In the given file, we have chosen ‘Tab’ as the delimiter.

-Tap Load if you simply want to load the data into excel or choose to Transform if you want to transform it before it’s loaded in excel as below.
+Tap Load if you simply want to load the data into Excel or choose to transform if you want to transform it before it’s loaded in, like so:

 Power Query is widely used to import, cleanse, transform and consolidate data.